Slingsby T67 Firefly: Former military operators

-The Firefly was used as a basic military training aircraft in Canada.
+The T67C Firefly was used as a basic military training aircraft in Canada locally designated as the CT-111 Firefly.
 The Canadian Fireflies entered service in 1992 replacing the CT 134 Musketeer.
 They were, in turn, replaced in 2006 by the German-made Grob G-120 when the contract ended.
 The aircraft were owned and operated by Bombardier Aerospace under contract to the Canadian Forces.